ds-joe/saas-multi-layout-laravel-template/README.md

 - **Stripe Integration**: Easily accept payments and manage subscriptions.
 - **Sass**: the most mature, stable, and powerful professional grade CSS extension language in the world.
 - **PrimeReact**: Utilize a rich collection of Tailwind-styled UI components for rapid front-end development.
+- **Laravel Modules**: is a Laravel package which was created to manage your large Laravel app using modules.

 ## Getting Started